VictorSyntez/governance/docs/gf_controlled/ledger_access_policies.md

 ### 3. Permissioned Write Access
 1. The scope of the policies defined in this section is defined as follows:
 	1. The policies in this section MUST apply to all Utility Environments.
-	1. The policies governing write access to non-production Utility Environments (i.e.: Dev, Test) MAY be defined separately by other Controlled Documents.
+	1. The policies governing write access to non-production Utility Environments (i.e.: Staging, Testing) MAY be defined separately by other Controlled Documents.
 2. Canadian Credential Network Trustees are permitted to write Transactions to the Utility under the following rules:
 	1. This policy MUST apply only to Trustees acting in their role as Trustees of the Canadian Credential Network.
 	1. A Trustee MUST only make the following Transactions if the Transaction has been approved by a motion of the Canadian Credential Network Board of Directors.